qba73/morningpost/README.md

 # The Morning Post

-`morningpost` is a Go program that curates a little “morning newspaper” for you, by scraping news websites and selecting stories.
+`morningpost` is a cli tool that curates a little “morning newspaper” for you, by scraping news websites and selecting stories.

 ## Description